abarson/PA-Google-API/README.md

 ### Google Cloud

 - Follow steps from here: https://cloud.google.com/sdk/docs/.
-At the end you should have created Project, know your application id, and be able to use gcloud on your computer.
+At the end you should be able to use gcloud on your computer.

 ### Configuration